-P4PE Chassis Alarm Lead
+A7V8X Chassis Alarm Lead

-7. SMBus connector (6-1 pin SMB1)
+6. SMBus connector (6-1 pin SMB_CON1)

 This connector allows you to connect SMBus (System Management Bus) devices.
 Devices communicate with an SMBus host and/or other SMBus devices using the SMBus interface.
+SMBus is a specific implementation of an I2C bus, a multi-device bus that allows multiple chips to connect to the same bus and enable each one to act as a master by initiating data transfer.

-ASUS EZ PlugTM and ATX power connectors (20-pin ATXPWR1, 4-pin EZ\PLUG1, 4-pin ATX12V1)
+7. ATX power connectors (20-pin ATXPWR1)